thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

 └── +get_name()      # implementation
 ```

 Alternatively, you can have the base class empty and move the core functionality to a partial class.
+The empty base class works as a marker.
 This approach is useful when you want to keep the base class clean.

 ```pseudo
 class CatBaseInterface